-Realising that this concept might be difficult to accept, how about these examples?
+Realizing that this concept might be difficult to accept, how about these examples?
 Do you like to be in the spotlight?
 That smacks of narcissism.
 Do you have a Facebook and/or Instagram account?
 Narcissistic.
 And what about the selfie- culture?
 Pure narcissism.
 You see, it is all around us.
-Mind you, not everybody involved in one or more of these activities, automatically is a die-hard narcissist.
+Mind you, not everybody involved in one or more of these activities automatically is a die-hard narcissist.

 For the purpose of this website: what if your boss is narcissistic or has narcissistic tendencies?
-In order to help you deal with them, I will explain what narcissism is and how to recognise and deal with the kind of behaviour that accompanies the type.
+In order to help you deal with them, I will explain what narcissism is and how to recognize and deal with the kind of behavior that accompanies the type.

 Where did the term narcissistic come from?